 Equator network disclosure: No EQUATOR network checklist was used for this article

+Corresponding Author: Alison M Talbot; lvxat@liverpool.ac.uk

 Abstract

 Mineralisation of the longitudinal odontoid ligament has recently been identified in 3 horses undergoing computed tomographic (CT) examination, but the clinical relevance of this finding has yet to be investigated.
-The objective of this retrospective cross-sectional study was to investigate the relationship of this image finding to age, breed, type, use and sex of the patient and determine any association to the clinical signs of head shaking, neck pain or restricted range of neck motion.
+The objective of this retrospective cross-sectional study was to investigate the relationship of this image finding to primary presenting complaint, age, breed, use and sex of the patient and determine any association to the clinical signs of head shaking, neck pain or restricted range of neck motion.
 CT Images of horses undergoing examination of the head and cranial cervical spine, for a variety of clinical reasons, were assessed for the presence of mineralisation within the longitudinal odontoid ligament.
-Clinical records were reviewed; signalment, presenting problem, clinical signs and final diagnoses were recorded and potential associations with mineralisation in the longitudinal odontoid ligament investigated using univariable and multivariable ordinal logistic regression analysis.
+Clinical records were reviewed; presenting problem, signalment, clinical signs and final diagnoses were recorded and potential associations of presenting primary problem, signalment and individual clinical signs with mineralisation in the longitudinal odontoid ligament investigated, using univariable and multivariable ordinal logistic regression analysis.
 Final multivariable analysis confirmed significant associations of increasing severity of mineralisation with increasing age (P = 0.002) and being female (P = 0.038).
-There was no apparent association of mineralisation of the longitudinal odontoid ligament with the syndrome of idiopathic head shaking or other clinical signs.
-Clinicians should bear results of this study in mind when interpreting the findings of CT examination of the cervical region in horses.
+There was no association of mineralisation of the longitudinal odontoid ligament with the syndrome of idiopathic head shaking or other clinical signs investigated.
+Veterinary Radiologists should be aware that mineralisation of the longitudinal odontoid ligament was not associated with specific primary complaint nor with specific clinical signs.

 Introduction: